At the University of Pittsburgh, we expect outstanding food-service operations, going above and beyond basic safety standards.

-Our food services provider, Sodexo, regularly conducts employee training sessions to ensure that our food-service operations follow industry standard best practices.
+We work to exceed basic safety standards outlined by the USDA, FDA, and Allegheny County Department of Health.
+Our food services provider, Chartwells Higher Education, regularly conducts employee training to ensure that our food-service operations follow industry standard best practices.
 In addition:

-- Each Sodexo manager and supervisor must be certified by ServSafe and recertified every three years, per Sodexo standards (the Allegheny County Board of Health requires recertification every five years).
+- Each Chartwells Higher Education manager and supervisor must be certified by ServSafe and recertified every three years, per Chartwells Higher Education standards.
+(The Allegheny County Board of Health requires recertification every five years.)
 ServSafe is a food and beverage safety training and certificate program administered by the National Restaurant Association.

-- Sodexo also follows and monitors Hazard Analysis and Critical Control Point (HACCP) processes.
+- Chartwells Higher Education also follows and monitors Hazard Analysis and Critical Control Point (HACCP) processes.
 HACCP is an internationally recognized system for minimizing and eliminating food safety hazards.

-- Sodexo contracts third-party experts who conduct unannounced inspections throughout the year.
+- Chartwells Higher Education contracts third-party experts who conduct unannounced inspections throughout the year.

-- The Allegheny County Department of Health inspects all food services venues at Pitt at least once annually to verify compliance with industry standard best practices.
+- The Allegheny County Department of Health inspects all food services venues at Pitt at least once annually.
+These inspections verify compliance with industry standard best practices.

-At the University’s request, Sodexo fulfilled their commitment to providing:
+At the University’s request, Chartwells Higher Education fulfilled their commitment to providing:

 - A team of food safety managers to oversee inspections of all campus dining facilities and to re-train staff as needed.

-- A public health and safety expert—who is also a former health inspector—to conduct daily inspections of all campus dining facilities using Allegheny County Health Department standards.
+- A public health and safety expert—who is also a former health inspector—to conduct daily inspections of campus dining.
+All campus dining facilities are inspected using Allegheny County Health Department standards.

-- An independent auditor to perform inspections, ensure compliance with county regulations, and verify that Sodexo’s responses and re-training efforts are effective.
+- An independent auditor to perform inspections, ensure compliance with county regulations, and verify effectiveness in Chartwells Higher Education’s responses and re-training efforts.

-The University is part of an incredibly complex food services landscape, with operators on our Pittsburgh campus serving more than 30,000 meals daily in a range of settings—from coffee shop kiosks to traditional dining halls.
-When issues arise, we work to immediately assist those impacted, investigate the source of concern, and address the issue as needed.
+The University is part of an incredibly complex food services landscape.
+Pittsburgh campus operators serve more than 30,000 meals daily in settings ranging from coffee shop kiosks to traditional dining halls.
+When issues arise, we work to immediately assist those impacted, investigate the source of concern, and address issues as needed.